 I announce to you a great joy, we have a pope: The eminent magister Antonio José Hurtado Hernández, who has taken the name Pedro II .

-Already after the death Pius XI and when receiving news about the Colombian papal candidate from Hurtado himself, El Bateo, a daily newspaper, published a sarcastic article, playing with the word “papa”, which in Spanish means both “pope” and “potato”.
+Already after the death Pius XI and when receiving news about the Colombian papal candidate from Hurtado himself, El Bateo, a daily newspaper, published a sarcastic piece, playing with the word “papa”, which in Spanish means both “pope” (el papa) and “potato” (la papa).
+“He looks like a pope, he awaited the death of the pope and probably he likes potatoes very much, especially potato omelette”.

 Antonio Hurtado, natural de Barbosa, dentista de profesión, de 45 almanaques Bristol, soltero, de regular estatura, preciosa cara de Apolo, más afeitado que un míster, apuesto como un galán cinematográfico, discreto, correctísimo y definitivamente conquistador de la simpatía, llegó a nuestra redacción y nos entregó la siguiente comunicación que será transmitida telepáticamente.
 [Here the journal included a transcript of his message to the Vatican].
 Así dice textualmente y textualmente nosotros decimos: tiene figura de Papa, esperaba la muerte del Papa y probablemente le debe gustar bastante la papa, especialmente envuelta en huevo.

-The article included the text that he had sent to the Vatican, though claiming that it had been sent telepathically and not as a normal telegram.
-Above all, the journal described Hurtado’s good looks, comparing him to a movie star.
+The article included the text that he had sent to the Vatican, though claiming that it had been sent “telepathically.”
+Above all, the journal described Hurtado’s good looks (“with Appolo’s face”), comparing him to a movie star (“un galán cinematográfico“).

-Having been elected Vicar of Christ, not surprisingly Pedro II claimed that he had the full right to perform liturgical rites, including the reading of mass, and to organize his own processions, at least during the Holy Week and Christmas, in addition to having a special apostolic mission to correct the errors in Rome.
+Having been elected Vicar of Christ, not surprisingly Pedro II claimed that he had the full right to perform liturgical rites, including saying Mass, and to organize his own processions, at least during the Holy Week and Christmas, in addition to having a special apostolic mission to correct the errors in Rome.
 Still, it seems that he did not see Pius XII as a sinister antipope.
 At least on some occasions, he explained that “He [Pius XII] governs Rome and I govern here, just like Mussolini governs Italy and the Liberal Party governs Colombia”.

 To spread his teachings over the world, Pedro II started the journal El Emmanuel, but probably it did not have more than a local and, to some extent, regional distribution.
 Very few copies of the journal seem to have survived until today.
 Through the 1940s and until his death in 1955, Hurtado continued his ministry, combining the papacy and the dentistry.
 He was not brought to a psychiatric clinic again.
 Perhaps he was too popular among many people and considered an important part of the local economy.
 He continued to read mass and he led processions, at least during Easter and Christmas.